blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 = Enabling the Catenis API client =

-To enable the Catenis API client for a given WordPress page, go to the page's edit page, and look for a section (meta box) named "Catenis API Client" below the page's main editing panel.
+To enable the Catenis API client for a given WordPress page, go to the page's edit page and look for a section (meta box) named "Catenis API Client" below the page's main editing panel.
 Make sure the section is expanded, and check the `Load Catenis API Client` checkbox.

 You can then choose to override the global settings used for instantiating the Catenis API client on that given page, like using a different device ID and its associated API access secret.
 Otherwise, whatever is configured in the plugin's global settings -- configured under "Settings" | "Catenis API Client" -- is going to be used.